Domain 7: Customer Intelligence & Synthetic Testing

 |---|---|---|---|---|

-| B2B SaaS | Synthetic personas built on Gong + Zendesk + interview corpus; Wynter for B2B panel validation; calibrate quarterly | Wynter ($799+/mo verified B2B); PyMC Labs for Bayesian rigor; Claude Project personas from first-party data; Synthetic Users for UX | Treating synthetic as truth — Park 1,000 People shows 85% replication ceiling, Toubia "Funhouse Mirrors" finds 0.197 average correlation.
+| B2B SaaS | Synthetic personas built on Gong + Zendesk + interview corpus; Wynter for B2B panel validation; calibrate quarterly | Wynter ($799+/mo verified B2B); PyMC Labs for Bayesian rigor; Claude Project personas from first-party data; Synthetic Users for UX | Treating synthetic as truth; Park 1,000 People shows 85% replication ceiling, Toubia "Funhouse Mirrors" finds 0.197 average correlation.
 Front-end filter only | None |

-| Biopharma | Synthetic HCP/patient personas are advisory only — never substitute for IRB-approved research.
+| Biopharma | Synthetic HCP/patient personas are advisory only, never a substitute for IRB-approved research.
 CVS × Simile is the published pattern.
-EY × Evidenza for C-suite | Simile (Stanford pedigree, $100M Index); Evidenza (~$50-100K, "Synthetic CMO" with KOL clones); real KOL advisory boards (gold standard); patient panels via Rare Patient Voice/Carenity | Using synthetic patient response to drive a label change, MoA messaging, or clinical claim — regulator views it as inadequate basis; payer tie-in falls apart | FDA Mar 2026 NAM draft guidance allows digital twins in trials; IRB review on patient-facing tests; HIPAA on synthetic patient cohorts built from real PHI; ABPI/PhRMA Code on HCP simulation |
+EY × Evidenza for C-suite | Simile (Stanford pedigree, $100M Index); Evidenza (~$50-100K, "Synthetic CMO" with KOL clones); KOL advisory boards (gold standard); patient panels via Rare Patient Voice/Carenity | Using synthetic patient response to drive a label change, MoA messaging, or clinical claim, which regulators view as inadequate basis; payer tie-in falls apart | FDA Mar 2026 NAM draft guidance allows digital twins in trials; IRB review on patient-facing tests; HIPAA on synthetic patient cohorts built from real PHI; ABPI/PhRMA Code on HCP simulation |

-| DTC | Synthetic ad pre-test → 50 creatives → 10 → 5 → live Meta CBO; concept ranking before media spend | Ditto/FishDog (300K personas, $50-75K/yr); Ask Rally; Suzy for human panel; Meta Advantage+ Lift Studies for live | Trusting synthetic CTR predictions and running media — DTC results vs. synthetic correlation breaks at scale; always live-test top-3 | FTC truth-in-advertising on testing claims if marketed externally |
+| DTC | Synthetic ad pre-test, 50 creatives down to 10 down to 5, then live Meta CBO; concept ranking before media spend | Ditto/FishDog (300K personas, $50-75K/yr); Ask Rally; Suzy for human panel; Meta Advantage+ Lift Studies for live | Trusting synthetic CTR predictions and running media; DTC results vs. synthetic correlation breaks at scale; always live-test top-3 | FTC truth-in-advertising on testing claims if marketed externally |

-| Dev tools | Synthetic developers are weakest area — LLMs can't simulate "I tried it, the SDK threw an error."
-Real DX testing on Discord/beta lists wins | Real beta programs; UserTesting.com with engineer-screen; Maze for unmoderated dev research; Synthetic Users only for hypothesis generation | Using synthetic devs to validate API ergonomics — they say what reads well, not what compiles.
+| Dev tools | Synthetic developers are the weakest area, since LLMs can't simulate "I tried it, the SDK threw an error."
+Real DX testing on Discord/beta lists wins | Real beta programs; UserTesting.com with engineer-screen; Maze for unmoderated dev research; Synthetic Users only for hypothesis generation | Using synthetic devs to validate API ergonomics, which gives you what reads well rather than what compiles.
 Will mislead DX decisions | None beyond standard |

 Key insight: Biopharma's synthetic-testing posture is uniquely advisory only.
 CVS Health's own framing is that 100K-twin simulations prioritize what to test next, never replace IRB-approved research.
 Any synthetic output that informs a clinical claim, label, or HCP message must pass through human medical review.
 This is the single sharpest compliance overlay across all 8 domains.